Training

 Travis County Emergency Services District No. 2 Paramedic Program

-Travis County Emergency Services District No. 2 started it’s first in house Paramedic Program (CoAEMSP Program #600893, DSHS Program #600157) in March of 2019.
+Travis County Emergency Services District No. 2 started its first in house Paramedic Program (CoAEMSP Program #600893, DSHS Program #600157) in March of 2019.
 The program consists of a total of approximately 1,486 hours of lecture, skill labs, scenario labs, hospital clinical rotations, field experiences and field Internships.
-Students are required to complete 240 hours in an Ambulance unit with a minimum of 36 ALS patients.
-The Program issues a Certificate of Completion upon graduation from the program making them eligible to take the National Registry Emergency Medical Technician (NREMT) exam.
-Successfully passing the exam certifies the individuals through NREMT as an EMT-Paramedic.
-Graduates of the program are also eligible to receive 40 hours of college credit through an articulation agreement with Weatherford College.
-Students’ complete hospital clinicals in the Emergency Department, Pediatric Emergency Department, Intensive and Cardiac Care Units, Operating Room, and Labor & Delivery with St. David’s Healthcare and the Ascension Family of Hospitals.
+Students are also required to complete 240 hours in an Ambulance unit.
+Students’ complete hospital clinicals in the Emergency Department, Pediatric Emergency Department, Intensive and Cardiac Care Units, Operating Room, and Labor & Delivery with St. David’s Healthcare, The Ascension Family of Hospitals., and Baylor Scott & White Hospitals.
 EMS rotations are completed with Travis County ESD #2.
-Travis County Emergency Services District #2’s Paramedic program has been issued a Letter of Review by the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP Executive Office).
-This letter is NOT a CAAHEP accreditation status; it is a status signifying that a program seeking initial accreditation has demonstrated sufficient compliance with the accreditation Standards through the Letter of Review Self Study Report (LSSR) and other documentation.
-Letter of Review is recognized by the National Registry of Emergency Medical Technicians (NREMT) for eligibility to take the NREMT’s Paramedic credentialing examination(s).
-However, it is NOT a guarantee of eventual accreditation.

 Continuing Education for Incumbent Firefighter